My Name Is Khan: Plot

-Rizwan Khan, a Muslim, grew up with his brother, Zakir, and his widowed mother, Razia, in a middle-class family in Borivali, Mumbai.
+Rizwan Khan, an Indian Muslim, grows up with his younger brother Zakir and his widowed mother Razia in a middle-class family in Borivali, Mumbai.
 His autism leads to special tutoring from a reclusive scholar and extra attention from his mother, all of which leads to a heightened level of jealousy from Zakir, who eventually leaves his family for a life in San Francisco.
-Despite this, Zakir sponsors Rizwan to come and live with him after their mother's death.
-Zakir's wife Haseena diagnoses Rizwan as having Asperger syndrome.
-Rizwan also begins to work for Zakir's.
-He meets Hindu woman Mandira and her young son Sameer, born from a previous marriage.
-Despite Zakir's uncertainty, they marry and live in the fictional Banville, adopting Rizwan's surname as theirs.
-They also live next door to the Garrick family; Sam is close to their young son, Reese.
+Despite this, Zakir sponsors Rizwan to come and live with him after Razia's death.
+Zakir's wife Hasina diagnoses Rizwan with Asperger syndrome, and Rizwan begins to work for Zakir's company, selling beauty products to salons.
+He meets and falls in love with Mandira Rathod, a hairdresser and Hindu woman, who has a young son, Sameer, born from a previous marriage.
+Despite Zakir's uncertainty, Rizwan and Mandira get married and move to Banville, with Mandira and Sam taking Rizwan's surname.
+They also live next door to the Garrick family; Mark, the father, is a journalist, and Sam is best friends and schoolmates with their young son Reese.